rajmanda/tf-gcp-wif/README.md

 # tf-gcp-wif (Terraform GCP with Identity Federation)
 # tf-gcp-wif (Terraform GCP with Identity Federation)
 # tf-gcp-wif (Terraform GCP with Identity Federation)

+###### Update the mondodb password once its created  using the branch feature/tf-create-secret

+gcloud secrets versions access latest --secret=galadb_password  >> gives you the current password.
+Then update password with the command below. echo -n "your-new-password" | gcloud secrets versions add galadb_password --data-file=-